svalentin1984/timer-software/README.md

 There are no special options for compiling this library.
 Before compilation the use may adjust the maximum number of supported timers be changing the *MAX_NR_TIMERS* macro in *timer_software.h* file.

 In order to use a time, the programmer must define a variable of type *timer_software_handler_t* which will hold a unique identifier of the timer.
 The programmer must assign this variable with the value returned by the function *TIMER_SOFTWARE_request_timer*.
-In other word, before using a timer, it must be requested to the library.
+In other words, before using a timer, it must be requested to the library.
 After the request, the returned handler will uniquely identify the timer within the library.

 After a timer has been requested, the user must configure the timer by calling *TIMER_SOFTWARE_configure_timer*.
 The user must specify the timer through the handler along with the period, operating mode and a flag that should enable the timer.